 “District Area of Jurisdiction”: The District Works and the adjacent area(s) to the District Works, over which the District has control and the ability to regulate:

-For “District Levees”: The District Levee and the area on the landside and waterside of the District Levee that is required to maintain the stability, safety and integrity of the District Levee and the levee operating, maintenance, relocation and reconstruction requirements of the District (to-wit: 110 feet from the center line of the District Levee on the waterside; 110 feet from the center line of the District Levee on the landside, with authority to regulate encroachments and land-use activities in that area from 110 feet to 160 feet from the centerline on the landside, if those encroachments or land use activities may impact the District’s Levee or District operations.
+For “District Levees”: The District Levee and the area on the landside and waterside of the District Levee that is required to maintain the stability, safety and integrity of the District Levee and the levee operating, maintenance, relocation and reconstruction requirements of the District (to-wit: 110 feet from the center line of the District Levee on the waterside; 110 feet from the center line of the District Levee on the landside, with authority to regulate Encroachments and land-use activities in that area from 110 feet to 160 feet from the centerline on the landside, if those Encroachments or land use activities may impact the District’s Levee or District operations.
 Excavation activities within 300 feet of levees are also subject to District jurisdiction and prior approval).

-For “District Maintained Ditches”: The channel and bank of the District Maintained Ditch necessary to provide access for the cleaning, maintenance, rehabilitation, reconstruction, survey, and ditch operation activities (to-wit: 20 feet from the existing edge on either side of the Ditch)
+For “District Maintained Ditches”: The channel and bank of the District Maintained Ditch necessary to provide access for the cleaning, maintenance, rehabilitation, reconstruction, survey, and ditch operation activities (to-wit: 20 feet from the existing edge on either side of the Ditch: As defined under Definition “l”).

 For “District Flood Control Works”: As defined under Definition “i”